alisd23/ngrx-form-pure/README.md

 ### Resetting a form

-Resetting a form requires a `RESET_FORM` action type be fired.
+Resetting a form requires a `RESET_FORM` action to be fired.

 See the [Actions API](#form-actions) for information on this.